cblichmann/btrfscue/README.md

 Packages
 --------

 At the moment, only building Debian packages is supported.
-Change to the `debian` directory and build the package by running `debuild` as usual.
+Just run `make deb` to build.

 Usage